spring-guides/gs-validating-form-input/README.md

 ![](images/valid-03.png)

 Here you can see that because it violated the constraints in the `Person` class, you get bounced back to the "main" page.
-If you click on submit with nothing in the entry box, you get a different error.
+If you click on Submit with nothing in the entry box, you get a different error.

 ![](images/valid-04.png)

-Finally, if you enter a valid age, then you end up on the `results` page!
+If you enter a valid age, you end up on the `results` page!

 ![](images/valid-05.png)